-To distinguish between children in a particular oversubscription criterion, priority will be determined on the basis of distance between home and school.
+Tie breaker To distinguish between children in a particular oversubscription criterion, priority will be determined on the basis of distance between home and school.
 This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance using Devon LA's Geographical Information System (GIS).
 Children who live closer to the school have a higher priority for admission.
 Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
 If the tie-breaker above is not sufficient to distinguish between applicants in a particular oversubscription criterion, there will be a random ballot.
 This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
-We will admit them all and exceed our PAN.
+We will admit them all, as permitted by the infant class size rules and exceed our PAN.
 Uniform Children attending our school are expected to wear a uniform.
 Some of the items required can be purchased from us and the rest from most retail outlets.
 Parents unable to purchase items of uniform or equipment will not be penalised.
 We operate a scheme to assist families in need.
 Waiting Lists We will operate a waiting list for each year group until the end of the academic year.
 This will be maintained by us and shared with the LA.
 Our waiting lists will only contain the names of children who have formally applied and been refused admission.
-Waiting lists will be recalculated at the end of August 2019 at which point normal round priority on the grounds that the child attended a linked primary school no longer applies.
 Children's positions on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
 Parents must confirm they wish the child to remain on the waiting list at the end of the academic year in July otherwise the child's name will be removed from the list.